Iran confirms recent missile test amid Western criticism

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Tehran: Iran confirmed on Tuesday that it had carried out a recent missile test after Western powers sharply criticised a December 1 launch of medium-range ballistic missiles.
+TEHRAN: Iran confirmed on Tuesday that it had carried out a recent test of a medium-range ballistic missile after Western powers sharply criticised a December 1 launch.

-“The US reaction showed that it was a big thing for them and that it upset them,” Hajizadeh said, adding that Iran carried out between 40 and 50 missile tests a year.
-He said the test had put Washington “under pressure”, Fars reported.
-Iran reined in most of its nuclear programme under a landmark 2015 deal with major powers, but has continued to develop its ballistic missile technology.
+"The US reaction showed that it was a big thing for them and that it upset them," the conservative news agency said, adding that Iran carried out between 40 and 50 missile tests a year.
+Iran has pressed on with its ballistic missile programme after reining in much of its nuclear programme under a landmark 2015 deal with major powers.

 A UN Security Council resolution adopted after the agreement calls on Iran to refrain from testing missiles capable of carrying a nuclear weapon, but does not specifically bar Tehran from missile launches.

-The Security Council convened at the request of Britain and France on December 4 to discuss the latest test, which both governments described as “provocative” and “inconsistent” with Resolution 2231.
+The UN Security Council convened at the request of Britain and France on December 4 to discuss the latest test which both governments described as "provocative" and "inconsistent" with Resolution 2231.

+Britain said that the types of missiles fired had capabilities that "go way beyond legitimate defensive needs".
+Iran has developed several types of ballistic missiles with a range of up to 3,000 kilometres (1,875 miles), sufficient to reach Israel and Western bases across the region.

+In its report, Fars did not specify the date of the latest test or say which types of missile were fired.
+Washington, which quit the nuclear deal in May, described the test as an outright "violation" of Resolution 2231 and called on the Security Council to condemn it.

+But veto-wielding Moscow has defended Tehran´s right to carry out the missile tests, and the December 4 meeting ended with no joint statement or any plan for follow-up action.
+The council is due to meet again on December 19 for a regular review of the resolution´s implementation.
+Iran has received regular certifications of compliance with the provisions of the nuclear deal from the UN atomic watchdog.
+Western criticism has focused instead on Tehran´s missile programme and its military interventions in the region.

-Tehran: Iran confirmed on Tuesday that it had carried out a recent missile test after Western powers sharply criticised a December 1 launch of medium-range ballistic missiles.
+TEHRAN: Iran confirmed on Tuesday that it had carried out a recent test of a medium-range ballistic missile after Western powers sharply criticised a December 1 launch.

-“The US reaction showed that it was a big thing for them and that it upset them,” Hajizadeh said, adding that Iran carried out between 40 and 50 missile tests a year.
-He said the test had put Washington “under pressure”, Fars reported.
-Iran reined in most of its nuclear programme under a landmark 2015 deal with major powers, but has continued to develop its ballistic missile technology.
+"The US reaction showed that it was a big thing for them and that it upset them," the conservative news agency said, adding that Iran carried out between 40 and 50 missile tests a year.
+Iran has pressed on with its ballistic missile programme after reining in much of its nuclear programme under a landmark 2015 deal with major powers.

 A UN Security Council resolution adopted after the agreement calls on Iran to refrain from testing missiles capable of carrying a nuclear weapon, but does not specifically bar Tehran from missile launches.

-The Security Council convened at the request of Britain and France on December 4 to discuss the latest test, which both governments described as “provocative” and “inconsistent” with Resolution 2231.
+The UN Security Council convened at the request of Britain and France on December 4 to discuss the latest test which both governments described as "provocative" and "inconsistent" with Resolution 2231.

+Britain said that the types of missiles fired had capabilities that "go way beyond legitimate defensive needs".
+Iran has developed several types of ballistic missiles with a range of up to 3,000 kilometres (1,875 miles), sufficient to reach Israel and Western bases across the region.

+In its report, Fars did not specify the date of the latest test or say which types of missile were fired.
+Washington, which quit the nuclear deal in May, described the test as an outright "violation" of Resolution 2231 and called on the Security Council to condemn it.